-Although the completion of the Welsh Housing Quality Standard programme remains a priority, this has unavoidably been delayed as a consequence of pandemic, which has been recognised by WG with the deadline now having been extended to December 2021.
-The project is 97.02% complete at the er 2020/21.
+Although the completion of the Welsh Housing Quality Standard programme remains a priority, this has unavoidably been delayed as a consequence of the pandemic, which has been recognised by WG with the deadline now having been extended to December 2021.
+The project is 97.02% complete at the end of 2020/21.

-As a consequence of Covid there has been a significant increase in demand for our homelessness services with higher numbers of presentations and place in emergency temporary accommodation.
-There has also been a significant increase in the use of hotels and Bed & Breakfast accommodation in order to a with new guidance issued by WG although alternative options for the provision of emergency temporary accommodation are continually being sought some success. % of households threatened with homelessness successfully prevented from becoming homeless decreased from 73.1% in 2019/20 to 62.9 2020/21.
+As a consequence of Covid there has been a significant increase in demand for our homelessness services with higher numbers of presentations and placements in emergency temporary accommodation.
+There has also been a significant increase in the use of hotels and Bed & Breakfast accommodation in order to comply with new guidance issued by WG although alternative options for the provision of emergency temporary accommodation are continually being sought with some success. % of households threatened with homelessness successfully prevented from becoming homeless decreased from 73.1% in 2019/20 to 62.99% in 2020/21.
 The maximum number of households in B&B accommodation throughout the year went from 41 in Q1 to 100 in Q4.
-A Homeless Project Plan devised to identifying clear priority areas for us to enhance the service, allowing us to refocus on early intervention and prevention and also be able to e that we are meeting the needs of those presenting with complex needs.
-The adaptations team have focussed efforts on the higher priority essential cas most of the year due to the risks associated with delivering core services to this vulnerable client group.
+A Homeless Project Plan is be devised to identifying clear priority areas for us to enhance the service, allowing us to refocus on early intervention and prevention and also be able to ensure that we are meeting the needs of those presenting with complex needs.
+The adaptations team have focussed efforts on the higher priority essential cases for most of the year due to the risks associated with delivering core services to this vulnerable client group.